MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserChatMessageDelta.md

 You can save and use the @odata.deltaLink URL when you begin the to retrieve additional changes (messages changed or posted after acquiring @odata.deltaLink).
 For more information, see the delta query documentation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserChatMessageDelta](/powershell/module/Microsoft.Graph.Users.Functions/Get-MgUserChatMessageDelta?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delta (Default)